nodesource/nsolid-openshift/README.md

 <a name="a2"/>
 ## Quickstart

-Make sure your `oc` is pointing to your active cluster, and you are logged in with admin rights.
+Make sure your `oc` is pointing to your active cluster and you are logged in with admin rights.

 ```bash
 ./install